 - Subscription and sign-up forms.
 You need to make it easy for your audience to subscribe to your mailing list and volunteer time and resources to your nonprofit.
 In WordPress, you can add and configure these plugins in just a few clicks.

-- WordPress.com’s backend editor gives you a huge range of customization options, and the customizer allows you to preview your design changes instantly.
-The customization options are far superior to the other website builders on this list.
+WordPress.com’s backend editor gives you a huge range of customization options, and the editor allows you to preview your design changes instantly.
+The options are far superior to the other website builders on this list, and are part of what makes WordPress so popular.

-- If you have a Kickstarter campaign for your nonprofit, you can install the Kickstarter plugin and embed the campaign directly into your webpage.
+WordPress is also known for its vast plugin library that you can seamlessly install to use on your website.
+If you have a Kickstarter campaign for your nonprofit, you can install the Kickstarter plugin and embed the campaign directly into your webpage.
+Another great plugin for nonprofits is DonorBox, which lets you set up recurring or one-time donations.
+Beware, though, that plugins are only available if you upgrade.

 Embedding your Kickstarter campaign onto a page is easy with WordPress

-- Although WordPress offers great flexibility, you may find that it requires a steeper learning curve than most drag-and-drop website builders.
+Although WordPress offers great flexibility, you may find that it requires a steeper learning curve than most drag-and-drop website builders.
+But if you’re willing to take on the challenge, you’ll find out its customization options are uncomparable.

 Weebly has earned a strong reputation and positive reviews for its e-commerce features, but it has a lot to offer nonprofit websites as well.